There are two types of salespeople: those who can generate their own high-quality leads and those who can’t.

 Guess which type VPs of Sales and revenue leaders want on their team?
 Correct — they want people who can generate their own leads.

 Keep reading to learn why this is the #1 skill every salesperson should master, and the 3 best tactics to generate all the leads you need.
+Bonus material includes channels you can use for free lead generation and the top b2b lead gen companies in 2022.

 Even if your company has a strong lead generation engine, with plenty of inbound leads knocking down the door to talk to your sales team, you still need to know how to generate your own leads.